OpenBrickProtocolFoundation/oopetris/backend/README.md

 OOPetris backend

-ATM ONLY INTENDED TO RUN ON LINUX!
+ATM ONLY INTENDED TO RUN ON LINUX! (even if there's nothing that only would run on linux, but it's designed to run on a server, so linux is the best and only choice)

 backend using [oatpp](https://github.com/oatpp/oatpp)